rerwinx/Mobile-DevOps-Cloud-Workshop/Walkthrough/07_Visual_Studio_Team_Services_Build/readme.md

 * Copy Files
 * Publish Build Artifacts

+Create an App Center Connection.
+You will need an [api token](https://docs.microsoft.com/en-us/appcenter/push/pushapi)

 Save & Queue the build and switch to App Center Test to view the test results.

 ## [Optional] Task 4: Tokenise the build